Your money is only as safe as your employee's weakest password.

 Post a simple incident checklist of who to call and what to lock down.

-Good security isn’t complicated — but it does need to be intentional.
-With a password manager, MFA, and basic email protections in place, you eliminate the easiest attacks that bring down small businesses.
+Good security isn't complicated — but it does need to be intentional.
+With a password manager, MFA, and basic email protections in place, you eliminate the easiest attacks on small businesses.

 The good news?
 Zoho Vault and OneAuth already do most of the work for you.